The Ultimate Guide to Your Wedding Reception Bar

 As the name suggests, a wedding bar allows your guests to enjoy a drink or two.
 They offer a chance for your friends and family to top up their drinks and talk amongst themselves.
 Furthermore, a wedding bar is an essential element for them to raise a toast to the newly wedded.

 Well, you can answer this question by reading your venue’s guidelines and liquor license.
-Nevertheless, there are certain advantages in choosing one over the other.
-For example, a professional bar is hassle-free as it is already typically stocked and staffed by either a third-party bar service or that of your venue’s bar service.
+Nevertheless, there are certain advantages to choosing one over the other.
+For example, a professional bar is hassle-free, as it is typically already stocked and staffed by either a third-party bar service or that of your venue’s bar service.

-On another note, if you don’t mind getting into the nitty gritty of it all, you can opt for a DIY wedding bar.
+On another note, if you don’t mind getting into the nitty-gritty of it all, you can opt for a DIY wedding bar.
 Now, this isn’t as low-maintenance as that of a professional bar.
 You would first need to decide the type of alcohol you are going to serve your guests.
-In addition, you have to figure out how much booze you’re going to get, how you’re going to purchase them.
+In addition, you have to figure out how much booze you’re going to get and how you’re going to purchase it.

-If you opt for a DIY bar, you also need to decide whether you’ll be hiring a professional bartender to assist in serving the drinks or would you rather have a self-serve bar.
+If you opt for a DIY bar, you also need to decide whether you’ll be hiring a professional bartender to assist in serving the drinks or if you would rather have a self-serve bar.

 It can be a bit overwhelming, we know!
-However, the beauty with planning your wedding reception bar is that there are a lot of options to choose from, which makes it very versatile and flexible.
+However, the beauty of planning your wedding reception bar is that there are numerous options to choose from, making it very versatile and flexible.
 By finding the right caterer, you can even find a bar-tending service that only provides what you need.
 This is the perfect option for those who want to purchase the alcohol themselves, but don’t want to be bothered by the micro-managing aspect of it all.

 Picking Out the Alcohol

-Now, this guide wouldn’t be complete if it doesn’t include some tips and tricks for picking out alcohol to stock.
-If there is one thing to take note of when it comes to wedding bars is that a guest will typically consume one drink every hour at your reception (yes there are always exceptions).
+Now, this guide wouldn’t be complete without including some tips and tricks for selecting the right alcohol to stock.
+If there is one thing to take note of when it comes to wedding bars, it is that a guest will typically consume one drink every hour at your reception (yes, there are always exceptions).
 While some may drink more within the hour and some may drink less, this assumption is a good enough basis that will help you decide how much alcohol to buy.

 So, let’s consider a five-hour wedding reception with a total of 100 guests, which means that you would need to have enough for 500 drinks.